DebiasedDTA: A Framework for Improving the Generalizability of Drug-Target Affinity Prediction Models: Introduction

-Recent studies that aim to address the problem of training generalizable prediction models for protein-chemical interactions have designed train-test splits with dissimilar biomolecules so that the dataset biases are less rewarding on validation and test sets \citep{wallach2018most, tran2020lit}.
-However, counter to their aim, these approaches failed to consistently improve predictive performance for novel biomolecules, and caused inaccurate estimation of the performance on dissimilar test sets \citep{sundar2019effect}.
-Other studies adopted data augmentation to address the problem, but either their applicability was limited by the number of available 3D structures \citep{scantlebury2020dataset} or they were non-scalable to datasets with large number of proteins \citep{sundar2020using}.
-Furthermore, all of these studies approached the problem for the ligand-based virtual screening setting, and treated the problem as a binary classification problem (active/inactive).
-To the best of our knowledge, there is no study that proposes a framework for enhancing drug-target affinity (DTA) prediction on novel biomolecules in regression setting.
-Therefore, drug-target affinity prediction on unseen biomolecules remains a significant challenge in the field, especially in drug discovery against drug targets for rare diseases or in the identification of novel chemical moieties.
+Recent studies that address the problem of training generalizable prediction models for protein-chemical interactions have designed train-test splits with dissimilar biomolecules so that the dataset biases are less rewarding on validation and test sets \citep{pahikkala2014toward,guney2017reproducible,wallach2018most,tran2020lit}.
+However, these approaches fail to improve predictive performance for novel biomolecules and produce inaccurate estimates of the performance on dissimilar test sets \citep{sundar2019effect}.
+Other studies adopted data augmentation to address the problem, but either their applicability was limited by the number of available 3D structures \citep{scantlebury2020dataset} or they were non-scalable to datasets with a large number of proteins \citep{sundar2020using}.
+Furthermore, all of these studies approached the problem for the ligand-based virtual screening setting and treated the problem as a binary classification problem (active/inactive).
+To the best of our knowledge, there is no study that proposes a framework for enhancing drug-target affinity (DTA) prediction on novel biomolecules in a regression setting.
+Therefore, drug-target affinity prediction on unseen biomolecules remains a significant challenge in the field, especially in drug discovery against drug targets for rare diseases or in identifying novel chemical moieties.